Getting Good Inventory

 Most dealers that offer consignment have developed a unique retail pricing strategy for their consignment inventory that is based on creating a "triple-win" for the seller, buyer and themselves.
 Consignment dealerships tend to have higher overall buyer traffic to their website and dealership and have a faster overall turn rate, including their dealer owned-inventory.

 Two customers per consigned vehicle – Seller and Buyer.
 Doubles your repeat and referral business from more customers.
 Offering consignment also builds happy and loyal long term customer relationships.
 People want to do business with companies that provide more options for meeting their needs.
 Your customers have unique needs on both sides of vehicle ownership, as buyers and sellers, so, why not cater to those needs and become their trusted go-to dealer for all of their vehicle needs?
 It really does work.

-By example, one dealer group that has emerged as a leader in automotive retail consignment is Carlotz.
+By example, one dealer group that has emerged as a leader in automotive retail consignment is CarLotz.
 In 2011, three Harvard business grads launched, “The Consignment Store for Cars.”
-They currently own and operate 8 dealership locations that are 100% inventory sourced by consignment, and they are expanding rapidly with more locations.
-Ironically, some refer to Carlotz as the 'Carmax of Consignment'.
+They went public in 2021 (Nasdaq: LOTZ, $LOTZ) and currently own and operate 22 dealership locations that are sourced largely by consignment.
+Their rapid national expansion continues in 2022.
+Ironically, some refer to CarLotz as the 'Carmax of Consignment'.